amankmeena/PDFMerger/README.md

-# SnakeGame
+# PDFmerger
-Spend your free time with this amazing snake game.
+You can merge your pdfs in a easy way without internet connection